matomo-org/developer-documentation/docs/tracking-javascript.md

 [...]</code></pre>

-You can learn more about [Event Tracking](http://piwik.org/docs/event-tracking/).
+You can learn more about [Tracking Events](http://piwik.org/docs/event-tracking/#tracking-events) in the user guide.

 ## Manually Trigger a Conversion for a Goal